GDU-IIITK/Sessions-Repo/README.md

 # Sessions-Repo
-The Hub for all GDU Sessions conducted
+The Hub for all GDU IIITK Sessions conducted